sixro/dotvim/README.md

     Show how to use vimwiki to collect personal doc, journaling, checklists, etc...
   * [UltiSnips Screencast - Ep 2 - Creating Basic Snippets](https://youtu.be/f_WQxYgK0Pk) by [Holger Rapp](https://www.youtube.com/channel/UCFVf1QjNTTLaDN_2uAY7_7Q)
     Explain how to create a snippet made using `ultisnips`
+  * [More Instantly Better Vim](https://youtu.be/aHm36-na4-4) by Damian Conway at OSCON 2013 Lots of fun such as the StarWars intro :)